Match ends, Burnley 1, Hull City 0.

 - 10IngsBooked at 90mins

 - 14LivermoreBooked at 90mins

 - 34Ben Arfa

 - Mark Clattenburg

 Second Half ends, Burnley 1, Hull City 0.

-Sam Vokes (Burnley) is shown the yellow card.
+Danny Ings (Burnley) is shown the yellow card for a bad foul.

 Attempt saved.
-Joey Barton (Burnley) right footed shot from outside the box is saved in the centre of the goal.
+Lukas Jutkiewicz (Burnley) left footed shot from the right side of the box is saved in the centre of the goal.

 Offside, Hull City.
 Steve Harper tries a through ball, but Abel Hernández is caught offside.